IB Middle Years Programme: Global Contexts

-There are six Global Contexts (GCs) which are applied to every course the student takes.
-They are designed to help students recognize the connection between what they learn in the classroom and the world around them, to tie the various subject areas together, and eventually to help students "see knowledge as an interrelated, coherent whole."
+There are six Global Contexts (GCs) which are applied to every unit of every course the student takes.
+They are designed to help students recognise the connection between what they learn in the classroom and the world around them, to tie the various subject areas together, and eventually to help students "see knowledge as an interrelated, coherent whole."

-The Global Contexts should be linked to every topic taught in class and every assessment they set.
+The Global Contexts should be linked to all topics taught in class and every assessment that is set.